 We will adapt and improvise.
 The good news is that a little rain doesn't prohibit us from entering our canyons, and we've all come expecting to get wet anyhow.
 Regardless, we'll be keeping a vigilant eye on the forecast.

-Cascade Peaks Family Campground has 90 acres of camping and a large group space for our private use.
+Cascade Peaks Family Campground has 90 acres of camping

 Many excellent canyons within day-trip distance